cboswel1/burger-logger/README.md

 [![npm](https://img.shields.io/npm/v/npm?color=blue&logo=npm)](https://www.npmjs.com/package/inquirer)

-The burger logger is a restaurant application that lets a user view a menu or burgers or enter a custom burger they'd like to eat, that will then be displayed.
+The burger logger is a restaurant application that lets a user view a menu of burgers or enter a custom burger they'd like to eat, that will then be displayed on the menu, awaiting to be devoured.
 This application utilizes MySQL, Node, Express, Handlebars, and a custom ORM.

 ## Table of Contents